hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 their execution's progress and reassemble them as A, B then C -- sequential, nice & correct.
 Systems must be correct, but not necessarily sequential.

 There's a hint of that infamous word here -- a tradeoff, in a concurrent universe performance or correctness pick one?
-Sadly reality is more complex and there are different shades on this spectrum that trade one thing by changing the definition of another [the devil is in the details](https://en.wikipedia.org/wiki/Consistency_model).
+Sadly reality is more complex and there are different shades on this spectrum that trade one thing by changing the definition of another [the devil is often in the details](https://jepsen.io/consistency/models/).
 You can tune consistency and change what isolation means -- but that's yet further ahead, this problem is further compounded when you introduce a network call across tables but let's not try that optimisation tempting as it is.

 What to do?
 Inline with the _more is better_ philosophy of scaling an infamous default weakened guarantee of isolation is _snapshot insolation_, the [cannonical isolation level](https://en.wikipedia.org/wiki/Snapshot_isolation).
 The concurrency control works by keeping multiple versions on each write and matches read transactions to specific version of the database at a checkpoint matching both with a logical but not actual order.
 In a database like postgres you might be familiar with  row or table level locks such as `FOR UPDATE` or `ACCESS EXCLUSIVE` which give stronger guarantees, in mnesia you have similar [locking semantics](https://www.erlang.org/doc/man/mnesia#lock-2).